solita/solita.github.com/_posts/2022-xx-xx-code-reviews.md

 This might be little surprising for someones, but reducing bugs or code quality are not the most important reasons to do code reviews.
 It is sharing the knowledge.
 Code reviews are meant to share the knowledge about code base and also programming in general.

-"Oh, I didn’t know it can also be done this way.
+"Oh, I didn't know it can also be done this way.
 I will use it next time!".
 This is something I've said many times when I've reviewed code.

 With code reviews at least two persons know something about the code and it reduces the bus factor.